KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

     [1] 5.496 # DOC conc. of GTH 91 in early Jul 2009 (mg/L)

-### Generate the range of DOC values for a 1.1 to 6.4 deg C temp. increase based on Keller et al 2008 formula
+### Generate the range of SOD increases and DOC values for a 1.1 to 6.4 deg C temp. increase based on Keller et al 2008 formula

 To make a vector of the DOC values that would result from a 1.1 to 6.4 deg C increase in temperature I am applying the relationship identified by Keller et al 2008, which is a 0.5 to 2.3 mg/L increase in DOC per 1 deg C increase in temp.